flooose/statistical_inference_project/part_1.md

 2. Show how variable the sample is (via variance) and compare it to the theoretical variance of the distribution.
 3. Show that the distribution is approximately normal.

----
 ## Setup

-We begin by setting variables and creating a data frame of 1000 simulations with 40 samples from the exponential distribution.
+We begin by setting variables and creating a data frame of 1000 simulations with 40 samples from the exponential distribution, `rexp`.

 ```r